Preparing Your Business for Recessions

 Most often, marketing is the first area businesses cut costs in when times are tight.
 Although this can give your company short-term benefits, it can also create long-term damage.
-When a recession happens, marketing is even more important since your company will be fighting against other competitors over dwindling demand of what you offer.
-Strategizing how you invest in your marketing, like target marketing or cross-selling to current customers, will bring the best possible returns and will help make your marketing more efficient.
+When a recession happens, marketing is even more important since your company will be fighting against other competitors.
+This is over the dwindling demand of what you offer.
+Strategizing how you invest in your marketing, like target marketing or cross-selling to current customers.
+Will bring the best possible returns and will help make your marketing more efficient.

 Aim for scalability